What is Integrity?

 Two main components drive the Integrity Platform.
 The Integrity app, which any user holds in their hand as a digital passport, and the Integrity KYC (Know Your Customer) service.
 The Integrity platform also offers decentralized storage through a DHT (distributed hash table) based file system called IPFS.
 The InterPlanetary File System (IPFS) is a peer-to-peer distributed file system.
 The public key ID of a user is the ID of the public key stored in IPFS.

 The Integrity app is the most important component.
 It is a generic document handler, but also serves as a proxy for relaying messages between the services that might not have direct connectivity between them.
-For example, you can create a service place with your app that connects to your Google home device.
-Now you can control your Philips lamps, your Nest, your smart doorlock and much more just by creating one single service place.
+For example, you can create a realm with your app that connects to your Google home device.
+Now you can control your Philips lamps, your Nest, your smart doorlock and much more just by creating one single realm.

 How does a service identify a user?